 - ¼ cup sour cream whole fat or reduced

-- 2 tbsp Dijon mustard can use yellow mustard as well
+- 2 tablespoon Dijon mustard can use yellow mustard as well

 - 1 12-ounce bag egg noodles cooked